 15 Female Explorers You Should Know

-You've heard of Christopher Columbus, Lawrence of Arabia, and Lewis and Clark.
+You’ve heard of Ernest Shackleton, Lawrence of Arabia, and Lewis and Clark.
 But do you know the incredible accomplishments of Gertrude Bell, Osa Johnson, or Valentina Tereshkova?
-In the female sect of explorers, there are heiresses, socialites, rebels, and cross-dressers.
+In the pantheon of female explorers, there are heiresses, socialites, rebels, and gender transgressors.
 But the one thing they share beyond their sex is an intrepid spirit that thirsts for adventure.

 An Oxford graduate who was fluent in Persian and Arabic, she met Lawrence while working in the Arab Bureau in Cairo during World War I. She’s best known for her contribution to the Conference in Cairo in 1921, where the beginnings of Iraq as a nation were forged.
 She’d later pioneer the school of thought that relics and antiquities should be preserved in their home nations.
 The National Museum of Iraq was born from her efforts.

 American journalist Nellie Bly (a.k.a.
-Elizabeth Jane Cochrane) is best known for her world-changing exposé for which she went undercover to reveal the abuse going on at Women's Lunatic Asylum on Blackwell's Island.
-But on November 14, 1889, Bly took on a new challenge for Joseph Pulitzer's paper, the New York World.
+Elizabeth Jane Cochrane) is best known for her world-changing exposé (for which she went undercover) to reveal the abuse at the Women’s Lunatic Asylum on Blackwell’s Island in New York City.
+But on November 14, 1889, Bly took on a new challenge for Joseph Pulitzer’s paper, The New York World.

-A prolific author and fearless traveler, Isabella Bird thwarted social convention and her own sickly nature by traveling about the world at will, and often alone.
-"The English Bird" wrote her first book after coming to the United States in 1854.
+A prolific author and fearless traveler, Isabella Bird thwarted social convention and her often-poor health by traveling about the world at will, and frequently alone.
+“The English Bird” wrote her first book after coming to the United States in 1854.
 From there, she traveled to Australia and then Hawaii, where she trekked up an active volcano.
 She also explored the Rocky Mountains in Colorado before traveling to Japan, China, Indonesia, Morocco, and the Middle East.
-This resulted in books like The Lady's Life in the Rocky Mountains, Unbeaten Tracks in Japan and The Yangtze Valley and Beyond.
-For all her incredible contributions, Bird was inducted into the Royal Geographical Society of London in 1892.
+Her journeys resulted in books like The Lady’s Life in the Rocky Mountains, Unbeaten Tracks in Japan, and The Yangtze Valley and Beyond.
+For her incredible contributions, Bird was inducted into the Royal Geographical Society of London in 1892.
 She was the first woman ever to earn the honor.

 4. Fanny Bullock Workman